-How AST artifacts are produced
+How LST artifacts are produced

 Describing the relationship between source code and the artifacts that Moderne consumes.

 Moderne operates on a format-preserving and type-attributed Lossless Semantic Tree (LST) which is an intermediate, compiler-produced representation of the code.
 This LST can be projected losslessly back to the original source code (including all its original formatting), but contains far more information than the text of the original code.